MagdaPaj/azure-observability-in-airflow-sample/README.md

 ### Generate and view logs

-Follow the steps returned in the output of the previous step and login to the Airflow.
+Follow the steps returned in the output of the previous step and log in to Airflow.

 You will see tree available DAG workflows.
-Open one of them, but clicking its name:
+Open one of them by clicking on its name:
 ![airflow-home-page](images/airflow-home-page.png)

 Trigger it with `Trigger DAG` button.
 ![airflow-trigger-dag](images/airflow-trigger-dag.png)

-There should be at least one task executed, click on it so Logs button will appear.
+There should be at least one task executed, click on it to make the Logs button appear.
 ![airflow-task-execution](images/airflow-task-execution.png)

-Click the Logs button and you should see `Found remote logs` message which indicates that the log file was sent to a configured Azure Blob Storage.
+Click the Logs button and you should see `Found remote logs` message, which indicates that the log file was sent to a configured Azure Blob Storage.
 ![airflow-logs-output](images/airflow-logs-output.png)

-Go to the Azure portal, you should see a new resource group starting with a name `rg-logs-ingestion`.
-Check that the Log Ingestion Azure Function was triggered successfully (usually there is a 5 min delay in viewing function executions):
+Go to the Azure portal, you should see a new resource group starting with `rg-logs-ingestion`.
+Check that the Log Ingestion Azure Function was triggered successfully (usually there is a 5 min delay until past executions show up):

 ![logs-ingestion-success](images/logs-ingestion-success.png)

-Finally, open the Log Analytics workspace from the same resource group and run the query for an `AirflowLogs_CL` table, where you will find Airflow logs.
+Finally, open the Log Analytics workspace from the same resource group and run the query against the `AirflowLogs_CL` table, where you will find Airflow logs.

 ![log-analytics-airflow-table](images/log-analytics-airflow-table.png)